AbimaelGH/NoDoLab/content/projects/Migraine/index.md

 In Brief

-Electrophysiological, pharmacological :pill:, molecular, anatomical and behavioral data suggest the presence of a new location of OT receptor–mediated antinociception in peripheral peptidergic fibers.
+Electrophysiological, pharmacological, molecular, anatomical and behavioral data suggest the presence of a new location of OT receptor–mediated antinociception in peripheral peptidergic fibers.